Skip to content

 Sovereignty Theatre

 Strategies, laws, and institutions accumulate faster than the capacity to enforce, evaluate, or renegotiate.
-Twelve of fifteen African states sit here.
+Seven of fifteen African states sit here.

 At or near diagonal, upper